Joaquín Canales

-Joaquín Canales Escobar (born May 19, 1962) is a Salvadoran former footballer.
+Joaquín Canales Escobar (born April 11, 1963) is a Salvadoran former footballer.

 Club career

 With the exception of a short spell in the United States with the Washington Diplomats, Canales has played all of his professional career with his hometown club, Alianza FC.

 International career

-Cárcamo made his debut for El Salvador in 1988 and earned a total of five caps in 13 years, scoring no goals.
+Canales made his debut for El Salvador in 1984 and earned a total of five caps in 8 years, scoring a 15 goals.
 He played at the 1991 UNCAF Nations Cup.